Secs. 66.1105 and

 Can allocations be made after the expenditure period?

 Yes.
-However, the municipality must adopt the allocation amendment resolution before the Donor TID's expenditure period ends.
-The municipality can allocate funds to another TID after the Donor TID's expenditure period until it reaches its maximum life.
+After the Donor TID's expenditure period ends, the municipality can allocate funds until the Donor TID reaches its maximum life.

 -